Member | Established: 1968 | Member since 1998

 In 2020, the IGCPA compared its I&D system and the requirements of the SMO 6 and concluded that it misses the same elements as the CCPAG I&D system.
 It has outlined steps within its action plan to address the identified gaps.

 I&D procedures that meet the SMO 6 benchmark are an important component to maintaining public trust and confidence in the profession.
 The IGCPA should continue using its best efforts to collaborate with CCPAG to update Decree No. 72 of 2001 to incorporate missing elements that would help to fulfill SMO 6 requirements.

 SMO 7: International Financial Reporting Standards

-The IGCPA has established an IFRS Standards Committee, responsible for monitoring changes to the standards and pronouncements issued by the IASB, promoting updates to the regulators and ensuring dissemination and training activities for its members.
+The IGCPA has established an IFRS Standards Committee responsible for monitoring changes to the standards and pronouncements issued by the IASB, and sharing updates to the regulators.

-Lastly, the IGCPA provides technical support to the CCPAG’s in its participation in GLENIF and participates in the international standard-setting process by making comments to exposure drafts at the regional level.
+The IGCPA also provides technical support to the CCPAG's representation in GLENIF and participates in the international standard-setting process by commenting on exposure drafts at the regional level.